mpadge/hackmd-stat-software/standards/ml.md

 Missing data are handled differently by different ML routines, and it is also difficult to suggest generally applicable standards for pre-processing missing values in ML software.
-The following standards attempt to cover a practical range of typical approaches and applications.
+The [*General Standards*](#general-standards) for missing values (**G2.13**–**G2.16**) do not apply to Machine Learning software, in the place of which the following standards attempt to cover a practical range of typical approaches and applications.

 -   **ML1.6** *ML software which does not admit missing values, and which expects no missing values, should implement explicit